BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 Branches allow multiple people to work on different features simultaneously and prevent conflicts in the codebase.

-Explore the role of pull requests in the GitHub workflow.
+6.Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 A pull request is a request to merge changes from one branch into another.